 SMART Recovery is a unique recovery group that focuses on training individuals to use their own willpower and self-management tools to overcome addiction.
 It’s different from 12-step programs, particularly in the respect that it doesn’t include any spiritual overtones in any of its curriculum or messaging.
 SMART Recovery groups are typically well-suited for people who are struggling with addictions to drugs, alcohol, sex or anything else from which they wish to be free.

 - Massachusetts General Hospital

 55 Fruit St. Boston, MA 02114

 When you have a family member who’s struggling with addiction, you may be in search of a community where you can share your thoughts and feelings about the struggle.
 Al-Anon and Nar-Anon are groups that are designed specifically for that purpose.
 These groups are related to AA and NA, and they’re intended for the parents, spouses and other family members of people who are going through AA and NA.

 Although there are plenty of Boston, Massachusetts drug rehab and Boston, Massachusetts alcohol rehab programs, many people decide to work with those that are outside of their immediate area or neighborhood.
 When considering your substance misuse treatment options, think about the choices in surrounding areas as well.
-In addition to those available in the Boston area, consider national treatment options, like The Recovery Village, if you envision yourself traveling to a new environment to get a fresh start with your treatment.
+In addition to those available in the Boston area, consider national treatment options if you envision yourself traveling to a new environment to get a fresh start with your treatment.

 - See All Cities in Massachusetts